FHICT-ADHDPlanner/General/Documentation/UserStory.md

 # User Stories
 ### [US-FR-01]
-As a user, I want to be able to log into my account on the platform.
+*As a user, I want to be able to log into my account on the platform.
 This will allow me to access my personal planning and make any necessary changes.
-I expect the login process to be secure and require authentication through my email address and password.
+I expect the login process to be secure and require authentication through my email address and password.*

 ### [US-FR-02]
-As a user, I want to have the ability to create an account on the platform.
+*As a user, I want to have the ability to create an account on the platform.
 This will allow me to have a personalized experience and access to additional features and functionalities that are only available to registered users.
-I expect the account creation process to be simple and straightforward, requiring only basic information such as my name, email address, and a password.
+I expect the account creation process to be simple and straightforward, requiring only basic information such as my name, email address, and a password.*

 ### [US-FR-03]
 As a user, I want to have the ability to create a new task on the platform.
 This will allow me to keep track of my to-do list and stay organized.
 I expect the task creation process to be simple and intuitive, with fields for a task name, description, due date, and priority level.

 ### [US-FR-04]
 As a user, I want to have the ability to mark a task as completed on the platform.
 This will allow me to keep track of my progress and feel a sense of accomplishment as I complete tasks.
 I expect the task completion process to be simple and straightforward, with an option to check off the task as completed in my task list.
-Additionally, I would like the completed task to be visually distinguished from incomplete tasks, such as by moving it to a separate completed tasks section or changing its color.
+Additionally, I would like the completed task to be visually distinguished from incomplete tasks, such as by moving it to a separate completed tasks section or changing its colour.
 Once a task is marked as completed, I want to be able to easily view my completed tasks and track my productivity over time.

 ### [US-FR-05]
 As a user, I want to have the ability to send and accept friend requests on the platform.
 I expect the friend request process to be simple and straightforward, with an option to send a friend request to another user by clicking a button or link on their profile.
 Additionally, I would like to be able to easily accept or decline the request.
 Once I have befriended another user, I want to be able to view their profile.